November Events

 - Be an International Qualifier.

-Sashes: Wayzata DECA members that demonstrate leadership, dedication and perseverance will earn DECA sashes for after graduation.
-Sashes will be rewarded for members that accomplish one of the following: 4-year competing member, ICDC competitor, Wayzata DECA Officer.
+Pins: Wayzata DECA members that demonstrate leadership, dedication and perseverance will earn DECA pins for graduation.
+Pins will be rewarded for members that accomplish one of the following: 4-year competing member, ICDC competitor, Wayzata DECA Officer.

 Additional Information: DECA develops emerging leaders and entrepreneurs for careers in marketing, finance, hospitality and management in high schools and colleges around the globe.
 Local chapters are affiliated with state and national organizations.
 Wayzata DECA helps students develop their presentation, analysis and soft skills to better prepare them for the real world.